 3.2 A candidate who receives a D, F or WU in any program core course will be placed on Administrative Academic Probation and have one academic year to retake the course and achieve an appropriate grade.
-Candidates placed on probation will be required to meet with the Program Coordinator to make an Intervention Plan prior to continuing in the program.
+Candidates placed on probation will be required to meet with the Program Coordinator to make an Intervention and Support Plan prior to continuing in the program.

 3.3 Candidates must maintain a B average (3.0 GPA) in all program courses with no grade lower than a C. A candidate receiving a grade of D or F may repeat the course, but only one course can be repeated one time.